camian0/sII-ZonasAzules/back-end/readme.md

 ## Setup libraries

-Whe should be sure of activate virtual enviroment
+We should be sure of activate virtual enviroment

 Install packages